Method GL.glColorPointer()

 Description

-glColorPointer specifies the location and data format of an array of color components to use when rendering. size specifies the number of components per color, and must be 3 or 4. type specifies the data type of each color component, and stride specifies the byte stride from one color to the next allowing vertexes and attributes to be packed into a single array or stored in separate arrays.
+glColorPointer specifies the location and data format of an array of color components to use when rendering. size specifies the number of components per color, and must be 3 or 4. type specifies the data type of each color component, and stride specifies the byte stride from one color to the next, allowing vertices and attributes to be packed into a single array or stored in separate arrays.
 (Single-array storage may be more efficient on some implementations; see glInterleavedArrays.)

-glDisableClientState with the argument GL_COLOR_ARRAY.
-If enabled, the color array is used when glDrawArrays, glDrawElements, or glArrayElement is called.
+To enable and disable the color array, call glEnableClientState and glDisableClientState with the argument GL_COLOR_ARRAY.
+If enabled, the color array is used when glDrawArrays, glMultiDrawArrays, glDrawElements, glMultiDrawElements, glDrawRangeElements, or glArrayElement is called.

 Parameter size

 Specifies the number of components per color.
 Must be 3 or 4.
+The initial value is 4.

 Parameter type

 Specifies the data type of each color component in the array.
 Symbolic constants GL_BYTE, GL_UNSIGNED_BYTE, GL_SHORT, GL_UNSIGNED_SHORT, GL_INT, GL_UNSIGNED_INT, GL_FLOAT, and GL_DOUBLE are accepted.
+The initial value is GL_FLOAT.

 Parameter stride